|

 The main characteristics are the tuning machines

-way of (fan)bracing to strengthen the soundboard.
+to strengthen the soundboard.

-Compared with the old baroque guitar, there
+Compared with the old baroque guitar,

-the soundhole, the inlay strip on the bridge and on the join in
+inlay around the soundhole, the inlay strip on the bridge and

-the middle of the back.
-All the rest (like the dimensions and proportions
+on the join in the middle of the back.
+All the rest (like the

-Tuning is E A d g b e' and playing is in classical
+Tuning is E A d g b e' and playing is in 'classical

-style : plucking each string separate with the fingers and thumb. |
+style' : plucking each string separate with the fingers and thumb. |

 |